-We state that no investor grievance is pending for a period exceeding one month against the Company as per the records maintained by the Company and presented to the Investors/Shareholders Grievance Committee.
+We state that no investor grievance is pending for a period exceeding one month against the Company as per the records maintained by the Company and presented to the Stakeholders' Relationship Committee (earlier known as Investors/Shareholder Grievance Committee).

 We further state that such compliance is neither an assurance as to the future viability of the company nor the efficiency or effectiveness with which the management has conducted the affairs of the Company.